astroumd/lmtoy/docs/webrun.md

 ## Reminder of nomenclature in the LMTOY environment in this document

-      $DATA_LMT   - root directory of the raw data
+      $DATA_LMT   - root directory of the read-only raw data
       $WORK_LMT   - root directory of the session's working area
       $PIN        - PI account name
       $PIS        - PI session name